mofrim/42-minishell/Readme.md

 - [ ] Implement redirections:
   - [ ] < should redirect input.
   - [ ] > should redirect output.
+  - [ ] 2> should redirect stderr output.
   - [ ] << should be given a delimiter, then read the input until a line containing the delimiter is seen.
 However, it doesn’t have to update the history!
   - [ ] >> should redirect output in append mode.
+  - [ ] 2>> should redirect stdout output in append mode.
 - [ ] Implement pipes (| character).
 The output of each command in the pipeline is connected to the input of the next command via a pipe.
-- [ ] Handle environment variables ($ followed by a sequence of characters)
-  which should expand to their values.
+- [x] Handle environment variables ($ followed by a sequence of characters) which should expand to their values.
-- [ ] Avoid using more than one global variable to indicate a received signal.
+- [x] Avoid using more than one global variable to indicate a received signal.
   Consider the implications: this approach ensures that your signal handler will not access your main data structures
-- [ ] Handle $? which should expand to the exit status of the most recently executed foreground pipeline.
+- [x] Handle $? which should expand to the exit status of the most recently executed foreground pipeline.
 - [x] Handle ctrl-C, ctrl-D and ctrl-\ which should behave like in bash.
   + [ ] idk know. ctrl-d behaves different for bash's built with lib-readline.